top of page

 Bryan Sherman shares his decades of metallurgical expertise in an original content series designed to educate, entertain, and impact.
 From troubleshooting to training, testing to first-hand experiences, Bryan offers world-class guidance and real-world examples to better support the powder metallurgists, MIM and sinter-based additive manufacturing shops.

 As a chief metallurgist who has spent decades troubleshooting the most stubborn failure modes in metal injection molding (MIM) and sinter-based additive manufacturing (AM), I’ve seen the same fundamental themes repeat: chemistry, atmosphere control, temperature uniformity, and thermal homogeneity.
-Stainless steels are attractive in MIM and sinter-based AM because they offer corrosion resistance and mechanical performance at competitive cost and complexity, but they are also unforgiving when processing variables aren’t tightly controlled.
+Most common stainless steels are attractive in MIM and sinter-based AM because they offer corrosion resistance and mechanical performance at competitive cost and complexity, but they are also unforgiving when processing variables aren’t tightly controlled.

 These following tips are written for MIM shops, metal parts makers, and fellow metallurgists: practical, actionable guidance to reduce scrap, improve sintered density and mechanical properties, and avoid surprises during debind and sinter cycles.

-Use an oxygen-free reducing atmosphere (H2 Standard)
+1.Use an oxygen-free reducing atmosphere (H2 Standard)

 Stainless steels rely on a controlled chromium oxide chemistry at the surface to realize corrosion resistance.
 Oxygen ingress during debind and sintering produces unwanted oxides and internal oxides that block sintering neck growth, degrade densification, and compromise mechanical properties.